Canadian labour rights

 Provincial law sets out the minimum standards that apply to most workplaces in each province.
 For British Columbia, click here for guidelines to evaluate whether the business or industry that you are examining is covered by provincial jurisdiction.

-Note: Certain professions and occupations are not covered by these acts.
+Certain professions and occupations are not covered by these acts.
 In British Columbia, chartered accountants, foresters, health professionals, legal professionals, licensed real estate workers, registered security workers, and veterinarians are regulated through separate provincial laws.
-See the regulations for specific industries in British Columbia.

 Labour laws -- Canadian & British Columbia government